Head of Providence St. Mary Medical Center in Walla Walla being replaced

-Providence Health officials on Friday, April 15, said in an email to area health providers that Providence St. Mary Medical Center’s chief executive, Susan Blackburn, is leaving the hospital.
+Providence Health officials said in an email to area health providers Friday that Providence St. Mary Medical Center's chief executive, Susan Blackburn, is leaving the hospital.

 No explanation was give for Blackburn's departure.

-This announcement came just three days after the U.S. Attorney for the the Eastern District of Washington, Vanessa Waldref, broke the news that the Walla Walla hospital has agreed to pay $22.7 million to resolve allegations it fraudulently billed state and federal health care programs for medically unnecessary neurosurgery procedures between 2013 and 2018.
+The announcement came three days after the U.S. attorney for the Eastern District of Washington, Vanessa Waldref, broke the news that the Walla Walla hospital has agreed to pay $22.7 million to resolve allegations it fraudulently billed state and federal health care programs for medically unnecessary neurosurgery procedures between 2013 and 2018.

 The actions of two neurosurgeons employed by St. Mary during that time were at the heart of this case, the largest ever in this region, according to Waldref.